 Along Came a Spider Pavilion: Big Spiders Are Back at the Natural History Museum

 The spiders are back!
-COVID has not stopped LA arachnophiles from enjoying the Spider Pavilion, that screened pavilion on the Natural History Museum’s South Lawn that becomes seasonal home to more free-range, eight-legged tenants than anyone in his right mind could want.
+It's time to say buh-bye to the beautiful butterflies of the Butterfly Pavilion to make room for their slightly spookier friends.
+Every fall, the Spider Pavilion takes over the space on the Natural History Museum’s South Lawn and turns it into the seasonal home to more free-range, eight-legged tenants than anyone in his right mind could want.
 The Spider Pavilion is an arachnophobe’s worst nightmare and an eight-year-old boy’s version of heaven.

-Daytime visits are great for photo ops, though as darkness creeps in the creepy crawlies become more active; if a knock-down, drag-out spider brawl sounds like a good time, plan your visit for late in the afternoon; some years flashlight tours are added to the schedule, though 2020 doesn't seem to hold that option.
+Daytime visits are great for photo ops, though as darkness creeps in the creepy crawlies become more active; if a knock-down, drag-out spider brawl sounds like a good time, plan your visit for late in the afternoon; some years flashlight tours are added to the schedule, though none are currently available for 2022.
 Nighttime is also when spiders gobble up their own webs and rebuild them someplace else (TMI?) in case anyone was wondering.

-Magnifying glasses are fun, but the spiders in this exhibit are plenty big.
+Magnifying glasses are fun, but you won't need them.
+The spiders in this exhibit are plenty big!

-Photos by Ryan Miller/Capture Imaging courtesy of the Natural History Museum
+All photos courtesy of the Natural History Museum of LA County (NHM)

 Originally published October 13, 2011